MB Teacher Magazine

 Normalizing Pronouns

 Every year since I began teaching, I head into my classroom in August and set everything up to make sure that my space is inviting and welcoming.
-As I have changed schools and grades, from primary multi-age to adult education, my set-up has changed too.
-I used...
+As I have changed schools and grades, from primary multi-age to ...
 Read More...

 The Imposition of Teacher Neutrality

 Throughout my career as a classroom teacher and a teacher educator, I have repeatedly heard different variations of the phrase, teachers should maintain neutrality in their teaching.
-Despite the pointed and tho...
+Despite the pointed and thorough critiques of neutrality made by countless sc...
 Read More...

 Creativity in the Classroom